 Subdivision 2 — Provisions about WAFIA’s staff

-36. Interpretation
+36. Term used: employees

 In this Subdivision —

 employees, of WAFIA, includes the chief executive officer of WAFIA.

 37. Staff to transfer to APRA under transfer agreement

 (1) The Minister may enter into a transfer agreement under Division 2 of Part 1 of Schedule 8 of the FSR Act (Cwlth), that determines, or provides for determining, that particular employees of WAFIA become APRA employees on a particular date, not being a date before the transfer date.